notaryproject/notation/specs/registry-auth.md

 ## Authentication Schemes

 Notation supports [basic HTTP authentication][RFC7617] scheme and token schemes including [OAuth 2.0][RFC6749] and [Docker Registry V2 Token][token].
-Clients MUST connect to the remote servers via HTTPS if any authentication scheme is applied.
+Clients SHOULD connect to the remote servers via HTTPS if any authentication scheme is applied.

 ### General Flow